Eastern South Dakota, Minnesota, Iowa, and Eastern Nebraska

 Bats are fascinating creatures; that’s just a fact.
-Here at Central Plains Bat Removal, we think bats are pretty groovy.
+Here at CP Bat Mitigation, we think bats are pretty groovy.
 And once you read the following information, we know you will agree.

 We would like to take some time today to talk about the only mammal that can fly- our friend, the bat.
 We will be going over the life cycle of bats, as well as some interesting facts.
 So strap in, and get ready to take flight with bat knowledge.